jlevy/kmd/kmd/docs/markdown/topics/b4_faq.md

 Ask by typing any question ending in `?` The Kmd assistant knows the docs and can answer many questions!

 Remember there are tab completions on many commands and actions, and that can help you get started.
 You can also try `suggest_actions`.

 Type `?` and press tab to see some frequently asked questions.

 See also: `What are the most important Kmd commands?`

+### Do you need to know bash to use Kmd?

+Right now, it certainly helps, as it is focusing on basic functionality.
+But one goal of Kmd is to make it *far* easier for less technical people to explore and learn a command-line interface.
+Give it a try and let me know!

 ### What models are available?